 Nothing smacks of U.S. military might better than a Navy aircraft carrier.
 The USS.
 Midway, anchored at the embarcadero, is the most visited floating museum in the world.

 Commissioned a week after the end of World War II, the USS Midway embarked on an unprecedented 47-year odyssey that ended after Midway served as the Persian Gulf flagship in Desert Storm.
 The Midway is the longest-serving U.S. Navy carrier of the 20th century and ranked as the largest ship in the world from 1945 to 1955.

 Established in 1978, Mingei International Museum is a non-profit public institution that was established in 1978.
 Located in Balboa Park, the museum houses a variety of art forms from cultures all around the world, both past and present.
-It includes nearly 20,000 artistic objects and artifacts from over 140 countries, and particularly focuses on folk art, craft and design.
+It includes nearly 20,000 artistic objects and artifacts from over 140 countries, and a focuses on folk art, craft and design.